FOSH-following-demand/Open-source-Centrifuge-for-WetLab/R&D/test-cards/List.md

 A model like the one in the drawing can be more cost effective...

-#TEST: Calculate costs for doubled motr centrifuge
+#TEST:10 Calculate costs for doubled motr centrifuge
 Assuming the following